normanrink/fastfi/README.md

   ```

 Each line is a list of key-value pairs corresponding to one assembly instruction.
-Key-value pairs separated by `--`, and keys are separated from values by a colon `:`.
+Key-value pairs are separated by `--`, and keys are separated from values by a colon.
 The meanings of values are as follows:

-  1. `ip`: The address of the assembly instruction (viz. _instruction poiner_).
+  1. `ip`: the address of the assembly instruction (viz. _instruction poiner_).

-  2. `interation`: The number of times this instruction has already been executed.
+  2. `interation`: the number of times this instruction has already been executed.

-  3. `assembly`: The assembly code of the current instruction.
+  3. `assembly`: the assembly code of the current instruction.

-  4. `read`: A space-separated list of registers read by the current instruction.
+  4. `read`: a space-separated list of registers read by the current instruction.
      (Note that this includes implicit reads such as reading the stack pointer `rsp` during a `push` instruction.)

-  5. `write`: A space-separated list of registers written by the current instruction.
+  5. `write`: a space-separated list of registers written by the current instruction.
      (Note that this includes implicit writes such as writing the stack pointer `rsp` during a `push` instruction.)

-  6. `fallthrough`: A flag indicating whether the current instruction has a fall-through control path.
+  6. `fallthrough`: indicates whether the current instruction has a fall-through control path.
      Typical instructions without a fall-through path are unconditional jumps and returns.

-  7. `branch-or-call`: A flag which indicates whether the current instruction is either a branch or function call.
+  7. `branch-or-call`: indicates whether the current instruction is either a branch or function call.

-  8. `return`: A flag which indicates whether the current instruction is a return instruction.
+  8. `return`: indicates whether the current instruction is a return instruction.

-  9. `cmd`: A space-separated list of kinds of faults which can be injected at the current instruction.
+  9. `cmd`: a space-separated list of kinds of faults which can be injected at the current instruction.

-Only the values of the keys `ip`, `iteration`, and `cmd` are relevant for operating the FastFI plugin.
+Only the values of the keys `ip`, `iteration`, and `cmd` are relevant for operating the FastFI plug-in.
 The remaining key-value pairs are useful for debugging.

-To inject a fault into the execution of the `test_function`, one should pick an instruction address _addr_ and iteration _k_ from the `-info` output.
+To inject a fault into the execution of the `test_function`, one must pick an instruction address `addr` and iteration `k` from the `-info` output.
-One should also choose a _kind_ of fault from the ones listed as the values of `cmd`.
+One must also choose a `kind` of fault from the ones listed as the values of `cmd`.
 Then, a valid command line for injecting a fault will look like this:

-  `pin -t fastfi.so -m test_function -ip _addr_ -it _k_ -cmd _kind_ -mask _pattern_ -- test_program`
+  `pin -t fastfi.so -m test_function -ip addr -it k -cmd kind -mask pattern -- test_program`

-Bits are then flipped by xor-ing _pattern_ into the location implicitly specified by _kind_.
+Bits are then flipped by xor-ing `pattern` into the location implicitly specified by `kind`.
-When faults can be injected into more then one location, e.g. when multiple registers are read or written by the instruction at _addr_, one of the following command line arguments can be used:
+When faults can be injected into more then one location, e.g. when multiple registers are read or written by the instruction at `addr`, one of the following command line arguments can be used:

-  1. `-sel` specifies an index into the list of location where faults can be injected.
+  1. `-sel`: specifies an index into the list of locations where faults can be injected.
      Indices start at `0`.
-  2. `-seed` specifies the seed for randomly selecting the location where the fault is injected.
+  2. `-seed`: specifies the seed for randomly selecting the location where the fault is injected.

 ### Notes